https://g.co/kgs/g7QBGGG

 Definition

-Endometriosis is a condition in which there are pockets of endometrium - the tissue that lines the womb - in areas where it shouldn't be.
+Endometriosis is a condition in which there are pockets of tissue similar to (but not the same as) endometrium - the tissue that lines the womb - in areas where it shouldn't be.
 This may be in the fallopian tubes or the ovaries.
 It can cause so-called 'chocolate cysts' in the ovaries.
 If it is in the muscle wall of the womb (the myometrium) this is called adenomyosis.
 It may even occur in areas distant from the pelvic organs, such as bowel, the appendix, or even the lungs.

 Symptoms